Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

+Readers familiar with zeta functions of weighted graphs will notice that we take the product of the weights to define the weight $\omega$ of a path, while standard work on zeta functions for weighted graphs define the weight $\nu$ of a path as a sum.
+This is formally explained by taking a logarithm, i.e. $\nu=\log\circ\omega$, explaining why we here multiply expressions $1-\omega(\pi)z$ instead of $1-z^{\nu(\pi)}$ in the standard definition.

-Following the same reasoning as in the non-weighted case, one obtains the following general result, which extends Seiller's combinatorial interpretation of the determinant $\det(1-M(G))$ \cite[Corollary 61.1]{seiller-goim}. \begin{proposition} Let $G$ be a directed weighted graph, $M(G)$ its \emph{transition matrix}:
+Adapting the proof of the non-weighted case (Proposition \ref{logdetgraph}), one obtains the following general result, which extends the author's combinatorial interpretation of the determinant $\det(1-M(G))$ \cite[Corollary 61.1]{seiller-goim}. \begin{prop} Let $G$ be a directed weighted graph and $M(G)$ its \emph{transition matrix}.
+Then: